 Let the rice soak for at least 30 minutes, or up to 1 hour if you have time.

 As the rice absorbs water, it becomes whiter and slightly plumper.
-This step helps bring out a softer texture when cooked.
+This soaking step helps give you soft, glossy rice, with each grain gently holding its shape.

 How Rice Is Served in Japan